 Here are some answers to questions that may be in your mind.

-1- How many eggs do moths lay?
+1- How many eggs do clothes moths lay?

 It depends on their species.
-For example, a female brown house moth can lay up to 600 eggs, while a female webbing moth can lay from 40 to 50 eggs.
+For example, a female brown house adult moth can lay up to 600 eggs, while a female webbing moth can lay from 40 to 50 eggs.

-Moths can get inside your house through carpets, clothing, and furniture purchased from a resale store.
+Adult moths can get inside your house through carpets, clothing, and furniture purchased from a resale store.
 Pantry moths can enter through eggs laid in pantry items.

 It takes from four to 10 days in hot temperatures while in cold temperatures can take up to three weeks.